EnterpriseDB/tpa/RELNOTES.md

   reconfigure command to prepare for major PGD upgrade.
 Improve default value when no previous config exist.

+- TPA-618 Generate a primary_slot_name on primary for efm

+  Generate a primary_slot_name also on primary node to be used in case of switchover, to ensure the switched primary will have a physical slot on the new primary.

 ## v23.26 (2023-11-30)

 ### Minor changes